qmeng222/JavaScript-Code-Challenges/README.md

 ## About:

-Get ready for some thrilling problem-solving adventures! 👾🎮 With this repository, I'll tackle real-world challenges like ticking clocks in documents, finding the perfect veggie dinner, and figuring out my coffee shop bill.
+Get ready to set off on a wild journey filled with thrilling problem-solving challenges by my side! 👾🎮 With this repository, I'll tackle real-world challenges like setting up a ticking clock in a document, filtering vegetarian dinner options from a menu, and calculating the bill from a trip to a coffee shop.
 Each challenge is its own exciting quest, giving me the chance to sharpen my JavaScript skills one step at a time!

 ## Three ways to run tests: